uio-bmi/IN-BIOSx000/index.md

 For lunch, we recommend the canteen in the other end of the building, [Ole-Johan spiseri](https://www.sio.no/en/food-and-beverage/our-canteens-and-coffeeshops/informatikk-kafeen), which serves a nice selection of warm and cold dishes.

-We are organizing a free dinner for all course participants at restaurant [Olivia Tjuvholmen](https://oliviarestauranter.no/restaurant/tjuvholmen/) on October 20th at 19.00.
+We are organizing a free dinner for all course participants at restaurant [Olivia Tjuvholmen](https://oliviarestauranter.no/restaurant/tjuvholmen/), Bryggegangen 4, in the centre of Oslo, on October 20th at 19.00.
 The three course menu [Menú Piccolo](https://oliviarestauranter.no/selskapsmenyer-host/) will be served with a selection of Italian food to share.
 Non-alcoholic drinks are included, but other drinks must be paid individually.
 Please indicate if you would like to participate and list any food allergies in the form distributed by email.

 We also plan to order pizza on October 27th.
 Details will follow.